johnB007/Troubleshooting/Device Control.md

 ### These represent all the identifiers you can use to match devices in your Device Control policy.

-One important note: the final numeric segment in the InstancePathId corresponds to the USB port number, which may change when the device is disconnected and reconnected.
-To handle this variability, it’s best to use a wildcard for that portion of the value.
+One important note: The final numeric segment in InstancePathId often corresponds to the USB port, which may change on reconnect—use a wildcard (*) to handle this.
 ```
 Intune InstancePathId - SCSI\DISK&VEN_SEAGATE&PROD_EXPANSION\8&2E0884B1&2&*
 ```